RezJalali/Heat-Island-Detection-using-Landsat-8-9/README.md

 # Heat-Island-Detection-using-Landsat-8-9
-This project aims to access thermal band in Landsat 8 and 9 images from GEE, and create a monthly maximum temperature images to detect heat islands in Isfahan, Iran.
+This project aims to access the thermal band in Landsat 8 and 9 satellites to retrieve land surface temperature data from GEE, and create a monthly maximum temperature Image collection to detect heat islands in Isfahan, Iran.